casper-network/docs-archive/implementation/serialization-standard.rst

 When serializing the overarching struct of `EraEnd`, we first allocate a buffer, which contains the serialized representation of the `EraReport` as described above, followed by the serialized BTreeMap.

-It should be noted that `EraEnd` is an optional field.
-Thus the above scheme only applies if there is an `EraEnd`; if there is no era end, then the field simply serializes to `0`.
+Note that `EraEnd` is an optional field.
+Thus the above scheme only applies if there is an `EraEnd`; if there is no era end, the field simply serializes to `0`.

 Body
 ~~~~
-The body portion of the Block, is structurally defined as:
+The body portion of the block, is structurally defined as:

 .. code:: rust